Fiat 500e Hatchback 42 kWh

-Fiat 500e is a compact eco-friendly car from the Italian manufacturer, created in the hatchback body.
+The Fiat 500e is a compact eco-friendly car from the Italian manufacturer, created with a hatchback body.
 The electric car was introduced in 2012, and a year later it has already entered the mass sale.
-It is thanks to a bright design in the style of retro electric car immediately managed to win great popularity among motorists.
+It is thanks to a bright design in the style of a retro electric car that immediately managed to win great popularity among motorists.
 The creators planned to emphasize the urban nature of the model, and they succeeded.
 Visually, the electric car is very similar to its fuel version, but with some changes.
 There is a wider spoiler at the rear of the model, as well as a slightly transformed air intake grille in the bumper.
-Also compared to the base model this car has a more reinforced body, as well as modified suspension and braking system.
+Also compared to the base model this car has a more reinforced body, as well as a modified suspension and braking system.

-Completion of the electric car is at a fairly high level compared to other cars of the class.
-There is a multimedia system, panoramic sunroof and climate control system.
+Completion of the electric car is at a fairly high level compared to other cars in the class.
+There is a multimedia system, panoramic sunroof, and climate control system.

-The driver has cruise control and navigation, a multicool that is height-adjustable, a full electric package and satellite radio.
-There is also a heated side mirrors, and the rear view mirror is equipped with an automatic dimming system.
-In the premium versions of the electric car you can see an additional set of useful features for the driver.
-Especially for this car developers have created a mobile application that allows you to learn the statistics of energy consumption for past trips, correctly plan the route, taking into account the nearby charging stations, to understand the overall condition of the electric car and more.
+The driver has cruise control and navigation, a multitool that is height-adjustable, a full electric package, and a satellite radio.
+There are also heated side mirrors, and the rearview mirror is equipped with an automatic dimming system.
+In the premium versions of the electric car, you can see an additional set of useful features for the driver.
+Especially for this car developers have created a mobile application that allows you to learn the statistics of energy consumption for past trips, correctly plan the route, take into account the nearby charging stations, understand the overall condition of the electric car, and more.

-Everyone will be comfortable on the front seats, regardless of height and build.
+Everyone will be comfortable in the front seats, regardless of the height and build.
 A wide range of adjustments allows you to pick the right fit.
-In the back of the electric car there are batteries, due to which the passengers of this row may be a little cramped.
+In the back of the electric car, there are batteries, due to which the passengers of this row may be a little cramped.
 The most comfortable in the back seats will be children.
 Or this place can be used for things.

 The space of the luggage compartment is also limited.
 Its volume does not exceed 198 liters.
 There is not enough space, even if you fold the rear seats.